 Day 3 Dinner.

 For a finale for your last night in Santa Fe, book in at one of the top restaurants boasting award winning chefs.
-I highly recommend The Compound on Canyon Road, Il Piatto Italian Farmhouse near the Plaza, Joseph’s Culinary Pub near the Railyard and close to the Plaza, or Blue Heron, which is about 20 minutes drive on the original El Camino Real.
+I highly recommend Sassella close to the Plaza, and neighboring The O’Keeffe Museum for award-winning cuisine.
+Il Piatto Italian Farmhouse near the Plaza, Joseph’s Culinary Pub near the Railyard and close to the Plaza, or Blue Heron, which is about 20 minutes drive on the original El Camino Real.
 Reservations are strongly recommended at all locations.

 If you’re with very young children, I recommend keeping it casual at La Choza, Del Charro, The Shed, The Famous Plaza Cafe, Casa Chimayo, Santa Fe Bar & Grill, or Cowgirl.
 At Cowgirl the kids can play on the jungle gym outside, while the grown-ups taste the favorites from the Margarita Trail, or choose from a menu of 24 craft beers at the bar.